Brent crude futures fell 23c and West Texas Intermediate crude futures declined 28c as US crude stocks rose by 2.2-million barrels

 SA’s policy (as determined by the ANC) has indeed been unsuccessful in that Zimbabwe’s governance and economic crisis continues with no end in sight.
 It has, however, been successful in maintaining a corrupt and sclerotic “sister revolutionary party” in power.
 All things considered, the latter was the non-negotiable consideration, and to this end SA was willing to endure much real and reputational damage...

+Would you like to comment on this article?
 Register (it's quick and free) or sign in now.

 Please read our Comment Policy before commenting.